en-ife/CS467/SatelliteTrackeriOSApp/ZeitSatTrack/README.md

 # Summary

-_ZeitSatTrack_ will provide position (lat/lon, altitude) information for satellites based on standard TLE (Two Line Element) format orbital parameter descriptions.<br>
+_ZeitSatTrack_ will provide position (lat/lon/altitude) information for satellites based on standard TLE (Two Line Element) format orbital parameter descriptions.<br>
 This library provides discrete or continuous tracking of satellites either by explicitly naming a satellite whose position is desired or by providing a list of satellites to watch.

 # Installation